FACTBOX-Motor racing-Formula One world champion Nico Rosberg

+LONDON, Jan 26 BP and its Castrol brand will replace French oil company Total as the Renault Formula One team's official fuel and lubricant supplier this season, both sides said on Thursday.

-ABU DHABI, Nov XX Factbox on Formula One world champion Nico Rosberg:
+LONDON Dec 2 Factbox on Formula One world champion Nico Rosberg who retired on Friday, less than a week after winning the title.

 - - - -